TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UpdateWizards/Creation.rst

 .. _upgrade-wizard-interface:

 ================================
-Creating Generic Upgrade Wizards
+Creating generic upgrade wizards
 ================================

-The following is required in order to create an upgrade wizard:
+These steps create an upgrade wizard:

 .. rst-class:: bignums

 #.
-A class implementing :ref:`UpgradeWizardInterface <upgrade-wizards-interface>`
+Add a class implementing :ref:`UpgradeWizardInterface <upgrade-wizards-interface>`

 #.
-The class may implement other interfaces (optional):
+The class *may* implement other interfaces (optional):

    *  :ref:`RepeatableInterface <repeatable-interface>` to not mark the wizard as done after execution

    *  :ref:`ChattyInterface <uprade-wizards-chatty-interface>` for generating
       output

    *  :php:`ConfirmableInferface` for wizards that need user confirmation

 #. :ref:`Register the wizard <upgrade-wizards-register>` in the file